![]() Espirito Santo Parish Church, Pujerra |

 Pujerra

-This mountain village, on of the most isolated in the region.
-It lies a long and windy 11km from the A376 San Pedro-Ronda road, beyond the pueblo of Igualeja.
-With a 4x4 or taking it slowly, a basic 'Jubrique track' leads over the mountains from the Estepona - Jubrique road.
+This mountain village is one of the most isolated in the Serrania de Ronda.
+It lies a long and windy 11km from the A-376 San Pedro-Ronda road, beyond the village of Igualeja.
+With a 4x4 or taking it slowly, a basic 'Jubrique track' leads over the mountains from the MA-8301 Estepona - Jubrique road.
 It can also be reached via another track from Juzcar and across the Rio Genal.
-Trout fishing is popular here but by permit only.
-This is also the site of the deserted medieval village of Cenay, which was large enough to have its own church and was the seat of a very large rural parish.

 The municipal district is a very mountainous area, with the only fertile land leading down to the river Genal.
 The Rio Guadalmansa's source is in the southern half of the municipality, cutting a deep valley through the mountains before reaching the sea between near Cancelada between San Pedro and Estepona.
 This geographic feature is nowadays known only to locals, but during the pre-industrial age was a major route to the coast.

-The village sits at the end of a paved road (MA 7300) from Igualeja, although a newly paved road that is not shown on many maps, now winds out of the back of the village (GPS 36* 36' 44"N 5* 9' 6"W Google maps) through the chestnut forests back to the San Pedro-Ronda road, a vital factor in its continuing survival.
+The village sits at the end of the MA-7300 paved road to and from Igualeja.
+A more recently paved road MA-527 that is not shown on many maps, winds out of the back of the village through the chestnut forests to connect with the A-397 San Pedro-Ronda road at Puerto El Madroño.

-A small Ermita de San Antonio (GPS 36* 36' 56"N 5* 8' 13") can be seen on the approach to the village (from Igualeja).
-This is at an interesting spot as it overlooks a deserted medieval community.
-Located in the grounds of Cortijo Bentomi by La Fuente de Bentomi, this is the only visible evidence that this was the site of the lost village of Benatamin (Banu Tamin).
+A small Ermita de San Antonio de Padua can be seen on the approach to the village from Igualeja.
+This is at an interesting spot as it overlooks a deserted medieval community once located in the grounds of Cortijo Bentomi by La Fuente de Bentomi.
+This is only visible evidence that this was the site of the lost village of Benatamin (Banu Tamin).
 Sometimes referred to as Benicarni, it had a population of 59 in 1492 but disappeared from records in 1501.
-It seems that Pujerra absorbed the community for administrative purposes.
-There are now municipal Apartamentos Turisticos, a signed circular 750m forest walk, picnic tables and locked toilets here as well.
+It seems that Pujerra absorbed the community.

 It is impossible to escape the chestnuts here.
 With chestnut trees as far as the eye can see in every direction, it would be astonishing if they did not feature heavily in the village's economy.
 And, of course, they do.
 They even have their own fiesta each November, when the smell of roasting chestnuts seeps enticingly into every corner of Pujerra before floating out of the village and across the mountain.
 In the same month, a second fiesta is held to honour the Virgen de Fátima.
 The only other saint to be so honoured is the ubiquitous Anthony of Padua, a veritable superstar among saints to most Andalucíans.
 He gets his festival in June.